Dessie-G/Dessie-G/README.md

 An aspiring data analyst
 ------------------------

 With a solid foundation in business principles from Mont Rose College of Business and Sciences, I've developed a keen analytical mindset and curiosity for data exploration.
 Following my passion, I am now seeking to transition my career into the data field.
 I completed an intensive data skills bootcamp with JustIT, learning various technical tools, such as Excel, Tableau, and SQL, amongst others.
-I have completed several data anaalysis and visualisation projects in Excel, Tableau, Power BI, and SQL.
+I have completed several data analysis and visualisation projects in Excel, Tableau, Power BI, and SQL.
 My professional experience includes various customer-facing roles.
 I worked 3 years as an accounting assistant, 3 years as a sales assistant in fashion retail.
 In the past 6 years, I worked as a financial customer service assistant at Lloyds Bank, where my problem-solving, organisational, and analytical skills led to several well-deserved promotions, showcasing my dedication and proficiency in delivering results.
 I am currently looking to become established in a role as an apprentice or junior data analyst, where I can further develop my skills to advance as a data professional.

 *   🌍  I'm based in London